 Overseas Development Institute

 London SE1 8NJ

 Email: [email protected]

 Tel: + 44 (0) 20 7922 0300

 Scope and responsibilities

-This policy sets out the information that the Overseas Development Institute (Registered Charity no. 228248) will make publicly available, both through our website and on request.
+This policy sets out the information that the ODI (Registered Charity no. 228248) will make publicly available, both through our website and on request.

 It also sets out information that is excluded from this policy,1 and how to appeal decisions relating to some types of exclusions.
 It is informed by best practice within the UK international development sector and existing legislation in the UK, where ODI is a registered charity.
 This includes: